Network Modernization & Consolidation

 Pursuant to its statutory authorities and in execution thereof, OMB will update the annual FISMA metrics as well as the Cybersecurity Cross-Agency Priority (CAP) Goal metrics to focus on those critical capabilities that are most commonly lacking among agencies.
 OMB will focus oversight efforts, including CyberStat Reviews and President’s Management Council (PMC) Cybersecurity Assessments, on driving progress on these capabilities, with a specific focus on HVAs.

-DHS, in consultation with OMB will direct Government-wide mitigation actions to address common areas of risk identified in the Report to the President on Risk Management in accordance with their authorities under FISMA and other relevant statutory authority.
+DHS, in consultation with OMB, will work with agencies, including by issuing direction when appropriate, to support mitigation actions to address common areas of risk identified in the Report to the President on Risk Management in accordance with their authorities.

 Where possible and subject to funding, OMB, through the U.S. Digital Service (USDS), and GSA will support DHS in providing hands-on technical assistance to agencies in bolstering protections for systems identified through this process as having the greatest need for modernization.